4210-Capstones/touchless-kiosk-raspy-net/docs/capstone/Week1.md

 <u> Pod 2 and 8 (Documentation & Priority Feat.): <u>
 - Created documentation for MVP and Week 1.

+<u> Pod 6 (UNO UI Research/Partner): <u>
+- UI select UNO Partner that includes past research, current research, videos, design of the modules of various partners (backend).

+<u> Pod 9 (Auth/Role Management): <u>
+- Added new repo to the server.

+<u> Pod A (Booking): <u>
+- Discord bot created, low priority but created one.
+- Feedback: SQLLite can switch to MySQL.
+- Tried mocking the library system for our booking system; collab with Pod 3 (priority queue).

+  ## In Progress
 <u> Pod 3 (Tutoring): <u>
-- In progress: Working on tutoring schedules, need updates, calendars.
+- Working on tutoring schedules, need updates, calendars.

-- Pod 4 (Database):
+<u> Pod 4 (Database): <u>
-  Brainstorming tables needed, possibly using sqlalchemy and maybe postgres
+- Brainstorming tables needed, possibly using sqlalchemy and maybe postgres

-- Pod 5 (Leap Motion):
+<u> Pod 5 (Leap Motion): <u>
-  Waiting on the installation of new memory cards (finding them + setting them up).
-Swiping functionality research in progress.
-Mitchell is  working on the 3d printing stands for the cameras.
+- Waiting on the installation of new memory cards (finding them + setting them up).

-- Pod 6 (UNO UI Research/Partner):
-  UI select UNO Partner that includes past research, current research, videos, design of the modules of various partners (backend)
+- Swiping functionality research in progress.
+- Mitchell is  working on the 3D printing stands for the cameras.

-- Pod 7 (Windows UI):
+<u> Pod 7 (Windows UI): <u>
+- Started software with tkinter, currently barebones.
-  Software probably is tkinter has been started but barebones.
-Trying to integrate the Leapmotion into the UI. (frontend), could use AI to look at coding
+- Trying to integrate the Leapmotion into the UI.

-- Pod 9 (Auth/Role Management):
-  New repo to the server

-- Pod A (Booking):
+<u> Pod A (Booking): <u>
-  Justin made some progress on his code and both Zoe and Mo are working on research - discord bot created, low priority but created one - collab with Pod 4. feedback: SQLLite can switch to MySQL. tried mocking the library system; potentially collab with Pod 3 (priority queue)
+- Justin, code still in progress.
+- Zoe and Mo are working on research.
+- Coordinate with Pod 4.

-- Pod B (General Resources):
+<u> Pod B (General Resources): <u>
-  Resource applicable to UNO student, giving them information about resources available on campus, whether it's in the CSCI building or anywhere @ UNO. functionality would simply be a main page, and a way to scroll through each displayed resource, such as showing off to students about the Light Lab or the Innovate Lab that they can use maybe not just limited to on campus, but perhaps also resources that any student or CSCI student can use
+- Research on creating a Resource applicable to UNO students, giving them information about resources available on campus, whether it's in the CSCI building or anywhere @ UNO.

-- Pod C (Image/Slideshow):
+<u> Pod C (Image/Slideshow): <u>
-  research and started formulating a strategy. affecting use images in our system.
+- Research and started formulating a strategy.

-  Pod C To-Do:
-  - look into python for image management easy.
+- Looking into python for image management easy.
-  - coordinate w/UI pods (6 and 7) -- video support needed too.
+- Coordinate w/UI pods (6 and 7) -- video support needed too.